qichao-arlo-wang/RISC-V32I_CPU/personal_statements/arlo_wang.md

    I integrated all the single modules, including the instruction memory, data memory, and individual components, to create a unified top layer for the single-cycle version.
 This integration ensured that all individual components worked together seamlessly as a complete system.

-   **Evidence can be found in the** [commit history](https://github.com/arlo-wang/Group-9-RISC-V/commit/ee74586b7e9335e03b3ddfbad1bc1f3cdc62ff05)
+   **Evidence can be found in the** [commit record](https://github.com/arlo-wang/Group-9-RISC-V/commit/ee74586b7e9335e03b3ddfbad1bc1f3cdc62ff05)

 2. **Full RV32I Design Integration:**

     In this part, I integrated the L1, L2, and L3 data caches, the L1, L2, and L3 instruction caches, and the pipelined version of the RV32I processor.
 This integration required careful coordination between the cache hierarchy, pipeline logic, and memory modules to ensure correct operation.

-    **Supporting evidence for this integration can be found in the following commit history**:
+    **Supporting evidence for this integration can be found in the following commit history**: [instr_multilevel_cache integration evidence](https://github.com/arlo-wang/Group-9-RISC-V/commit/26d74a6fa6221ccf05383a7d75d100d2540011bf), [data_multilevel_cache integration commit evidence](https://github.com/arlo-wang/Group-9-RISC-V/commit/528e4b2555e2385585a7c0d6fea677241ab0a29d#diff-45eb9b4cd219e5c97cdb7a12b6a96969c88d674174aa42e35ed354e9d273f480).

 -------

 ### Overall reflections

+- Through this project, I learned the importance of **teamwork** and **communication**.
+It is crucial for everyone to focus on their specific tasks to avoid redundant work.
+Establishing consistent **naming conventions** and **clear commenting guidelines** helped keep the code organized and easy to understand.
+This experience showed me that effective collaboration and standardized practices are key to the success of a team project.
+- In addition, when writing code, it is essential to think **comprehensively**—not only about the part you are responsible for but also about how your implementation can make it easier for teammates to write their code and debug in the future.

 -------